 Remember English class?

-Good, now do the EXACT opposite.
+Good, now do the exact opposite.

 People want to hear from you, not some young, annoying Shakespeare wannabe.

-Write like you speak, Bevakasha…
+So write like you speak, Bevakasha…

 Don’t write and edit at the same time